dallascrilley/wp-delete-comments-plugin/README.md

 This plugin adds a page under **Tools > WP Delete Comments** to enable deleting:

+1. Delete all or specific types of comments:
 - All comments
 - Moderation/Pending comments
 - Approved comments
 - Spam comments
 - Trashed comments

+2. Optionally disable future comments (so new posts won’t accept comments).

 ## Installation